patricksavalle/devops-project-template/content/developer-testing-strategy.md

 > - [Behavioral driven development](#bdd-behavioral-driven)

 Developer tests are run manually during development and automated during continuous integration.
-As opposed to [acceptance testing](acceptance-testing-strategy.md) that is done after the application is deployed to check if a new deployment can be put into production.
+As opposed to [acceptance testing](acceptance-testing-strategy.md) that is done after the application is deployed or [production testing](production-testing-strategy.md) that is done to find errors in operation.

 ## Tips and hints